 Arbonne says they’re among the leading healthy living brands across the globe.
 That’s a pretty bold claim right there.
 Is that true?
 If not, where does the company stand?
-It’s always a good thing to take things with a grain of salt to avoid scams.
+It’s always good to take things with a grain of salt to avoid scams.

 What Is Arbonne?